 Protect Your Investment at All Times for Your Home Renovation

 Unless you are an all-knowing seer, life for almost everyone, is a series of unforeseen events.
-With insurance, you know that you are secured against the worst-case scenario and this gives you peace of mind, and with it a better quality of life.
+With insurance, you know that you are secure against the worst-case scenario, which gives you peace of mind and a better quality of life.

 Before signing the dotted line with your contractor, make sure you go through your homeowner’s insurance policy and consider the following coverage:

 - Dwelling Under Renovation – this answers for structural damage and loss of construction materials during the renovation period

 - Vacant Home Insurance – if you are to relocate for the duration of the construction, this will protect you from the unexpected, such as when Jody’s home got rained in